 By 1866, McGee was in political trouble with his Irish constituents in Montreal.
 He had antagonized the Irish vote and had become a liability in Canadian politics.
 He was not invited to the London conference in 1866, nor was he included in the first dominion government.
 As the federal general election of 1867 approached, McGee was expelled from the St Patrick’s Society, and the society’s president, Bernard Devlin*, was nominated to oppose him.
 Although McGee was returned for Montreal West, he had lost the Irish vote and was defeated as a candidate for Prescott in the Ontario provincial election.
 He now expressed a desire to leave politics.
 John A. Macdonald promised him a civil service post for the summer of 1868, and McGee intended to turn his full attention to literature and Canadian history.
 He was dead before the appointment was made.

 McGee was assassinated in Ottawa during the early morning hours of 7 April 1868.
-He was buried a week later on his 43rd birthday.
+He was buried a week later in Montreal on his 43rd birthday.
 It was generally believed at the time that his murder was part of a Fenian conspiracy.
 Patrick James Whelan, an Irish immigrant, was charged with the crime, found guilty, and hanged publicly in Ottawa on 11 Feb.
 1869.
 The crown, however, never accused Whelan of being a Fenian, and the charges against other alleged members of the conspiracy were dismissed.

 Aside from his public speeches and newspaper editorials, Thomas D’Arcy McGee left behind a significant body of literature.
 His first piece, Eva MacDonald, was historical fiction.
 The only other fiction he wrote was a drama intended for Catholic schools, Sebastian, or the Roman martyr (1861).
 All of his other prose work was historical, most of it propagandist and designed to justify a present position through historical argument.
 His best historical work was his last, A popular history of Ireland (1863).
 Its title was significant: although McGee did some primary research, he depended on the work of other scholars and popularized their discoveries.
 The work was well received, and he was elected to the Royal Irish Academy.